Introducing camdl: engineering rigor for stochastic compartmental modeling

 odin

-for compartmental ODE modelling in R.
+for compartmental ODE modeling in R.

 Both are excellent at what they do, and both heavily influenced camdl’s design: